Jörg Bauer wins BBJ Expat CEO of the Year award

-Jörg Bauer, CEO of GE Hungary Kft., has been recognized as the most influential foreign CEO in Hungary by the Budapest Business Journal at a gala held Friday night in the Corinthia Hotel Budapest to present the third annual BBJ Expat CEO Awards.
-Ekkehard Ekkehard Philipp, CFO of Mercedes-Benz Manufacturing Hungary Kft., received the HIPA Local Partnership award in recognition of his firmʼs use of local suppliers.
+Jörg Bauer, CEO of GE Hungary Kft., has been recognized as the most influential foreign CEO in Hungary by the Budapest Business Journal.
+Ekkehard Philipp, CFO of Mercedes-Benz Manufacturing Hungary Kft., received the HIPA Local Partnership award in recognition of his firmʼs use of local suppliers.

-Founded by the Budapest Business Journal, backed by official event partner the Hungarian Investment Promotion Agency (HIPA), and sponsored by BMW, Budapest Airport Zrt., Citibank, PwC, the Corinthia, Nespresso, Zwack Zrt. and Prime Time Communications, the awards honor the expat CEO who is seen as having made the most important contribution to the Hungarian economy and society in the previous 12 months.
+Founded by the Budapest Business Journal, backed by official event partner the Hungarian Investment Promotion Agency (HIPA), and sponsored by BMW, Budapest Airport Zrt., Citibank, PwC, the Corinthia Hotel Budapest, Nespresso, Zwack Unicum Nyrt. and Prime Time Communications, the awards honor the expat CEO who is seen as having made the most important contribution to the Hungarian economy and society in the previous 12 months.
+Both the BBJ and the HIPA awards were being presented for the third time.

 “It was an extremely difficult decision process, as each of the candidates would really deserve the title,” said Jost Lammers, CEO of Budapest Airport; the 2016 winner of the Expat CEO of the Year award, this year he served on the selection jury, and presented the main BBJ prize.
 “We had a lot of heated but professional discussion,” he added.